 Providing educational opportunities related to opera in local schools and other forums

 Fostering young operatic talent

 Reaching out to our audience, supporters, and community to share our enthusiasm for opera and to collaborate with them in creating and enjoying our productions.

-Caroline Koelker is the Managing Director.
+Caroline Koelker is the Executive Director.